 COVID-19: People with COVID-19 have had a wide range of symptoms reported - ranging from mild symptoms to severe illness.
 Possible symptoms include, but are not limited to: fever or chills; cough; shortness of breath or difficulty breathing; fatigue; muscle or body aches; headaches; new loss of taste or smell; sore throat; congestion or runny nose; nausea or vomiting; and/or diarrhea.
 Symptoms may appear 2-14 days after exposure to the virus.
 Anyone can have mild to severe symptoms.
 If your child or anyone in your home has been diagnosed with COVID-19, you must notify the School Nurse as soon as possible.
 The School Nurse in consultation with the School Administration will provide the family with directions about the student's eligibility to be in school and their return to school based on the guidelines provided by the CDC.
-Regardless of vaccination status, if testing positive for COVID-19, you must stay home for at least 5 days.
+The nurse will provide exact information for your child based on the specifics of the situation, symptoms, onset, return to school, and masking.